 Mountain View Nature Trail: This trail is found behind the Visitor Center.
 Make sure to pick up a numbered guide inside before you begin.
 This trail only takes about 30 minutes.

 - Bring your own food.
-There are not a lot of options as far as restaurants go, so we prefer to bring our own food, especially when we camp.
+There are not a lot of options as far as local restaurants go, so we prefer to bring our own food, especially when we camp.

 - Make a reservation for your cave tour ahead of time.
 The tours often sell out well in advance.